-The Government has established the independent Office of Best Practice Regulation (OBPR) within the Queensland Competition Authority to advise on regulatory issues and provide a rigorous and transparent approach to making and reviewing regulation.
+The Office of Productivity and Red Tape Reduction within Queensland Treasury advises on regulatory issues and supports a transparent approach to the making and review of regulation.

-Agencies are required to seek the OBPR's advice as to whether a RIS is required for any regulatory proposal and to submit all RISs to the OBPR for an assessment of their adequacy.
-OBPR will also report annually to Government on agency compliance with the RIS System.
+Agencies are required to seek the OBPR's advice as to whether a RIS is required for any regulatory proposal and to submit all RISs to the OBPR for assessment.

 After the release of a RIS has been approved by the government, the agency must make arrangements for the publication of the RIS and the OBPR's final letter of advice on the adequacy of the RIS on the Get involved website.

 RISs that are currently available for consultation, or were released recently, can be found on the consultations page.

 The Queensland Government guide to better regulation describes the procedure for developing regulation for Queensland Government agencies.